-The build highway networks include qualifying projects based on the 2015 Federal Transportation Improvement Program (2015 FTIP) and the 2014 Regional Transportation Plan (2014 RTP).
+The build highway networks include qualifying projects based on the 2022 RTP and 2023 FTIP.
 Not all of the street and freeway projects included in the TIP/RTP qualify for inclusion in the highway network.
 Projects that call for study, design, or non-capacity improvements are not included in the networks.
 When these projects result in actual facility construction projects, the associated capacity changes are coded into the network as appropriate.
 Since the networks define capacity in terms of number of through traffic lanes, only construction projects that increase the lane-miles of through traffic are included.

-Generally, Valley TPA highway networks include all roadways included in the county or cities classified system.
+Generally, Valley MPO highway networks include all roadways included in the county or cities classified system.
 These links typically include all freeways plus expressways, arterials, collectors and local collectors.
 Highway networks also include regionally significant planned local improvements from Transportation Impact Fee Programs and developer funded improvements required to mitigate the impact of a new development.